ahgraber/AIMLbling-about/content/blog/typos-part-4/index.md

 The results confirm the hypothesis that perplexity increase as the typo occurrence rate increases.
 It is notable that the perplexity increases faster for Llama 3 than for Llama 2; I'm not sure _why_ this is the case.
-Intuitively, it seems to me that Llama 3 should have a _lower_ rate of increase in perplexity because it has trained on _more tokens_ than Llama 2.
+Intuitively, it seems that Llama 3 should have a _slower_ rate of increase in perplexity because it has trained on _more tokens_ than Llama 2.
-However, since Meta employed filtering pipelines "to ensure Llama 3 is trained on data of the highest quality", it is possible that Llama 3 was trained on proportionately fewer typos than Llama 2.[^llama3] Additionally, it is likely that because Llama 3 uses a much larger token vocabulary, the log-likelihoods are spread across a much larger field at each prediction step, which would also increase perplexity.
+However, since Meta employed filtering pipelines "to ensure Llama 3 is trained on data of the highest quality", it is possible that Llama 3 was trained on proportionately fewer typos than Llama 2.[^llama3] Additionally, it is likely that because Llama 3 uses a much larger token vocabulary, the log-likelihoods could spread across many more options at each prediction step, which would also increase perplexity.

 {{< figure
 src="images/perplexity.png"
 caption="Typo Occurrence Rate Increases Model Perplexity" >}}

-While the perplexity results are fairly conclusive, the results from the tinyBenchmarks MMLU benchmark are less so.
+While the perplexity results are fairly conclusive, the results from the _tinyBenchmarks_ MMLU benchmark are less so.
 Do typos reduce question-answering performance?
-Yes, but also ... it depends.
+They seem to... but it depends on best-case MMLU performance.
 Llama 2 performance stays quite flat regardless of typo rate, losing only 4 points from baseline to worst-case in the 0-shot setting, and falling < 6 points from baseline to worst-case in the in the 5-shot setting.
-Llama 3 _does_ exhibit a performance decrease, with a 17 point reduction from baseline to worst-case 0-shot benchmark, and a 7 point drop from baseline to worst-case in the 5-shot benchmark.
+Llama 3 _does_ exhibit a performance decrease, with a 17 point reduction from baseline to worst-case on the 0-shot benchmark, and a 7 point drop from baseline to worst-case with 5-shot examples.

 {{< callout type="warning">}} Recall that the baseline dataset is the _tinyBenchmarks_ MMLU dataset.
-This means that the results cannot be directly compared to published MMLU scores; the results are intended to help understand the influence of typos on model performance, not to benchmark model A vs. model B.
-{{< /callout >}}
+This means that the results should not be directly compared to published MMLU scores. {{< /callout >}}

 {{< figure
 src="images/mmlu-accuracy.png"